-There is control if the acquiring party holds more than 50 per cent of the shares or voting rights, or it holds 50 per cent of the shares or voting rights or less but has the ability to influence or direct the company's policy or management, or both.
+- more than 50 per cent of the shares or voting rights; or - 50 per cent (or less) of the shares or voting rights but has the ability to influence or direct the company's policy or management, or both.

 Whether the acquiring party has the ability to influence or direct the undertaking's policy or management is determined case by case.
 Case law shows that an acquiring party may, for instance, have control because it has certain veto rights and a right to nominate the majority of directors, including the president director, or if it has more expertise than the other shareholder in the business in which the target is engaged.